Fall 2017 International Freshman

 - Graduated high school, but not taken any college courses since the summer after graduation

-First-time international freshman applicants are reviewed on the following admission criteria, unless applicants are graduating from a U.S. high school.
-Applicants graduating from a U.S. high school are reviewed using a different freshmen ranking critera.
+First-time international freshman applicants are reviewed on the following admission criteria, unless you are graduating from a U.S. high school.
+If you are graduating from a U.S. high school, then your application will be reviewed using different freshmen admission criteria.

 - Completion of high school/secondary level.
 A certified copy of graduation certificate or diploma will be required prior to enrollment at SDSU.